DreamShokk/bagicoin/chaincoin-docs/protocol-documentation.md

 Governance Vote

-Masternodes use governance voting in response to new proposals, contracts, settings or finalized budgets.
+Masternodes use funding voting in response to new proposals, contracts, settings or finalized budgets.

 | Field Size | Field Name | Data type | Description |
 | ---------- | ----------- | --------- | -------- |